 Although I am not normally afraid of heights, I felt a weakness in the knees and that growing sense of dread that is the precursor to terror.
 I dared not look down.
 I kept going.
 The GPS was telling me I was within a 100 feet of the cache.

-It would be a violation of the rules of geocaching to tell you where I found it, but it is no violation to tell you what was inside: a toy truck, some .39 postage stamps, an old leaky battery, and some sticks of gum.
+It would be a violation of the rules of geocaching to tell you where I found the cache, but it is no violation to tell you what was inside of it: a toy truck, some .39 postage stamps, an old leaky battery, and some sticks of gum.
 There was also the log book, of course, which I signed.

 I put everything back and replaced the lid.
 Then I took a few moments to drink in the scenery before heading down.